Assessment date: 2026-04-07 · Hover over a card to see the underlying risk development

 Hover for details

-energy surcharges HIGH
+energy cost surcharges HIGH

 Chemicals & PetrochemicalsMetals & MiningConstruction & Building Materials